 After weeks of testing—pushing the software to its limits with everything from VHS transfers to modern 4K drone footage—I'll break down exactly what Topaz Video AI can (and can't) do.
 Plus, I'll compare it to the best alternative on the market: VideoProc Converter AI.

-What is Topaz Video AI?
+What Is Topaz Video AI?

 - Upscale resolution (turn 480p into 4K or even 8K)